smartwhale8/DD2417_2024/Assignment_2/Readme.md

 This section explores the bigram langauge model.

-**bigram model** is a simple and efficient way to capture word-to-word dependencies, making it a foundational concept in statistical language processing.

-A **bigram model** is a type of statistical language model that predicts the probability of a word given the preceding word in a sequence.
+A **bigram model** is a simple and efficient way to capture word-to-word dependencies, making it a foundational concept in statistical language processing.
+It is a type of statistical language model that predicts the probability of a word given the preceding word in a sequence.
 It is based on the **Markov assumption**, which simplifies language modeling by assuming that the probability of a word depends only on the previous word, rather than on the entire preceding sequence.

 ### **Key Concepts:**